 "Because if they look at me they'll notice I'm changing?"
 I say quietly.
 A dark and heavy feeling knots around my stomach.

 She turns away from me and lies down on her front.
 Her arms folded under her head, the position she sleeps in now, instead of being pressed against my back.
 Looking down at her small body I think she almost looks like a child.
-Looking around the barn and seeing the small mounds of blankets I guess they all looked like children too.
+Peeking through the gap into the rest of the barn and seeing the small mounds of blankets I guess they all looked like children too.

-I could feel the day creeping into the barn, the heat pressing through the wood.
-I'd hung back this morning before coming inside because I wanted to see the sun rise.
+I could feel the day creeping around the old wood, the heat pressing through.
+I'd hung back this morning before coming inside because I wanted to see the sunrise.
 But I only got to see the curve of gold in the distance, turning the sky the colour inside nectarines, before he told me to get inside.
 The others had settled down into their own spaces, I'd made my way to the back keeping my head down and taking in the shapes made in the gravel.
-I knew they didn't like that we had some privacy to our own area, a sheet that hung from a low beam at the very back of the barn, when they had to change and wash in front of each other.
-Privacy came at a price, I'd recently understood, and it wasn't much of a benefit to us but more to someone else.
+I knew they didn't like that we had some privacy in our own area, a sheet that hung from a low beam at the very back of the barn when they had to change and wash in front of each other.
+Privacy came at a price, I understood, and it wasn't much of a benefit to us but more to someone else.

 I cringe away from the memories that spring up in my head.

 I shimmy down the mattress and even though my body is heavy I know sleep won't come.
 Leaning up on one elbow I take out the small book from under my bedroll and carefully open it up.
 The paper crinkles as I separate the pages apart from the one I'd last folded down in the corner.
 I'd memorize at least four words before I tried to sleep.

 A single word caught my eye on the opposite page, taking me away from the one I'd been replaying in my mind.
 It was a word I thought I knew but reading its meaning made my mind trip over it.

 Love: A strong feeling of affection: babies fill parents with intense feelings of love.